 Maybe he was punishing HRC too but rewarding her at the same time, her reward being the same as her punishment.
-She wins but she loses but then she doesn't have to be President and deal with this crazy Congress.
+She wins but she loses but then she doesn't get to be President but she's spared having to be President and deal with this crazy Congress.

 "You were far from perfect, daughter, but you did some good.
 Now go home and relax and enjoy being a grandmother."